-LWF staff and volunteers based in the field will be trained on safety and security of face to face and virtual ways by LWF Security Advisors.
-LWF has dedicated staff members of Security Advisors based in Geneva and country level Security Focal Points in each country of operations, who will particularly be responsible for providing safety and security training to LWF field-based staff and Member Churches staff.
+LWF staff and volunteers based in the field are trained on safety and security face to face and virtual ways by LWF Security Advisors.
+LWF has dedicated staff members of Security Advisors based in Geneva and country level Security Focal Points in each country of operations, who is particularly responsible for providing safety and security training to LWF field-based staff, staff of local partner organizations and member churches staff.
 While closely monitoring the situation on the ground and coordinating with other humanitarian actors, communication with staff in all project locations is carried out regularly, and security information is shared with staff accordingly.
 LWF has safety and security related policies in place which have been oriented to the staff on regular basis.
 These include, LWF Guidelines on Civil Military Coordination in Humanitarian Action, LWF Safe Travel Handbook, Digital Hygiene Checklist and Operation Level Security Plan for the purpose.